Restart expedites quantum walk hitting times

 (see SM for an explicit solution to the integral).
 Hence the extrema are independent of $\tau$, as demonstrated in Fig. \ref{fig2}.
+Note that similar technique to derive the optimum is used also from classical walks \cite[Eq.
+(7)]{Igor2018}.
 Remarkably, since as mentioned after Eq. (\ref{eq2}) $|J_\delta(2t)|^2$ is the probability of finding the walker at $\ket{\delta}$, {\em in the absence of measurements}, the extremal restart times are actually connected to the solution of the Schr\"odinger equation $|\phi(\delta,t)|^2$.
 The transcendental Eq. (\ref{cont1}) indicates that the number of extrema increases as $\delta$ grows.
-In large $\delta$ limit, further simplification of Eq. (\ref{cont1}) shows that $t_r^{ext}<\delta$, namely those extrema appear till $t_r=\delta$ (see SM).
-Unlike the classical problem, the global minimum $t_r^*$ increases roughly linearly with the distance $\delta$, and exhibits sudden jumps at special $\delta$'s due to the multiple minima (see SM for details).
+Unlike the classical problem, the global minimum $t_r^*$ increases roughly linearly with the distance $\delta$, and exhibits sudden jumps at special $\delta$'s due to the multiple minima (see SM).

-{\em Large $\tau$ limit.} Also when the time between measurements is large we find interesting effects.
-In this case and without restart the probability of first hitting $F_n$ is given by the wave-function of the system in the absence of measurements.
+{\em Large $\tau$ limit.} Also when the measurement period $\tau$ is large we find interesting effects.
+In this case and without restart the probability of FDPt $F_n$ is given by the wave-function of the system in the absence of measurements.
 The origin of this effect is that sparse measurements do not modify the Hermitian dynamics too much.
 Specifically, using the asymptotics of the Bessel function \cite{Friedman2017a,Remark}

 Here we have focused on the case called the return problem when $\delta=0$, partly due to space limitation.
-For classical random walks the best strategy to speed up the search, is to restart after the first measurement, i.e. $r^*=t_r^*/\tau=1$, and $r^*$ is the optimal value of $r$.
-An exact numerical solution of the quantum restart problem exhibits a vastly different behavior.
-In Fig. \ref{fig4} we plot $r^*$ versus $\tau$ using a numerically exact calculation.
+In Fig. \ref{fig4} we plot $r^*=t_r^\ast/\tau$ versus $\tau$ using a numerically exact calculation.
 Clearly unlike the Zeno case, now $\tau$ is an important parameter.
 Remarkably as shown in Fig. \ref{fig4}, $r^*$ exhibits a periodic sequence of staircases, which are now analyzed.